end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 ## How to rebuild images

-Update your sources with `git pull --rebase` then
+Update your sources, build the images and reninit the database :

 ```
 vagrant ssh dev
 cloudunit/cu-services/build-services.sh
+cloudunit/cu-platform/reset-all.sh -y
 ```

 By default, docker cache is disabled.
 So all images will be built again.
 To speed up, you can activate the cache but it could be dangerous if you modify a parent image with docker inheritance.